Allotment hit by arsonists for the FOURTH time in a week over the weekend

 Late on Friday night and into Saturday morning (May 19-20), crews were called to the site to put out a bench fire and returned to their stations by 12:30am.

-At 2:31am on Sunday morning (May 22), crews from Dogsthorpe were again called out to the allotments for a shed that had been set alight.
+At 2:31am on Sunday morning (May 22), crews from Dogsthorpe were again called out to the allotments once again to find that multiple sheds had been set alight.
 On this occasion, they has returned to their station by 4am.

 This follows two incidents on Monday (May 15) and Tuesday (May 16) last week.

-On those occasions, crews had to tackle multiple fires involving sheds, fences and pallets.
+On those occasions, crews had to tackle multiple fires involving sheds, greenhouses, fences and pallets.
+Police have estimated that over £1000 of damage has been caused.

 All four incidents have been deemed as deliberate.